h596175/Budget-Savings/README.md

 So far i would say that this application is much more a proof of concept, as some things like the reward system could definitely be more fleshed out.

 Postman Request Explaination:
--RewardAccount will send a post request to: "/accounts/rewards/acc456" where the last field is the id of an account.
+- RewardAccount will send a post request to: "/accounts/rewards/acc456" where the last field is the id of an account.
 A reward of +100 NOK is handed out when the following conditions are met:
-A. The account that is rewarded must have the account type: "Savings"
+- A. The account that is rewarded must have the account type: "Savings"
-B. The saving goal that is set must have it's reachedGoal boolean set to false.
+- B. The saving goal that is set must have it's reachedGoal boolean set to false.

-When both of these conditions are met, the account is then rewarded +100 NOK and the reachGoal boolean is set to true.
+- When both of these conditions are met, the account is then rewarded +100 NOK and the reachGoal boolean is set to true.
 To avoid repeated requests that would result in "duplicated" rewards.

 ## Suggestions for improvement
 - Make the program more robust: Create actual tests for testing the program, as most of the testing was done through postman/console.